laravel/docs/eloquent.md

     $flight = App\Flight::create(['name' => 'Flight 10']);

+#### Guarding Attributes

 While `$fillable` serves as a "white list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
 The `$guarded` property should contain an array of attributes that you do not want to be mass assignable.
 All other attributes not in the array will be mass assignable.
 So, `$guarded` functions like a "black list".
-Of course, you should use either `$fillable` or `$guarded` - not both:
+Of course, you should use either `$fillable` or `$guarded` - not both.
+In the example above, all attributes **except for `price`** will be mass assignable:

     <?php